nitubhaskar/Compact/README.md

 This kernel source code repository has all my files downloaded from various links and research in XDA site to build a kernel for my phone and a lot of help from manoranjan2050.
 It includes tools to building the kernel, compress the kernel image (zImage, RamDisk), also menuconfig to config kernel, extract boot.img to get zImage & RamDisk.

-Only source folder needs to be uploaded yet.

 Folders Description:

 "arm-2009q3" is cross compiler used to build android kernel.